Netherlands PEO & Employer of Record Services

 Employees receive annual vacation at least 4 times the number of days they work every week.
 For example, an employee who works 5 full-time days per week receives 20 days or 4 weeks of paid vacation every year.
 Many collective bargaining agreements provide more than the minimum vacation allowance, which is often 25 days.
 In addition, employees are paid a holiday allowance each year that amounts to 8% of their gross annual salary.
 Unused leaves can only be carried over for 6 months.

 Under the Work and Care Act, female employees are entitled to a minimum of 16 weeks as maternity leave.
 The leave may commence up to 6 weeks before the child is due and should start no later than 4 weeks before the child is born and can continue for at least 10 weeks after birth.
 The Working Time Act of 1996 provides mothers who resume working after giving birth the right to feed the infant on the job site for up to 9 months after birth.

 Nursing mothers in the workplace will receive full pay.
 Women who are self-employed can receive pregnancy and maternity benefits through the Social Security Agency (UWV) for up to 16 weeks, usually beginning 6 weeks before the child’s birth.

 According to the Work and Care Act, an employee whose wife or partner gives birth is entitled to 2 days of paid leave and 3 additional days of unpaid leave within the 4 weeks after the child has been brought home from the hospital.
 The employee can take emergency leave for the childbirth.
 Employers cannot deny a request for paternity leave.

-According to the Dutch law, the legal retirement age is 65 years and will increase to 66 years in 2018, and 67 in 2021.
-With effect from 2022, an employee’s retirement age will be linked to average life expectancy.
-The General Old Age Pensions Act outlines that Dutch residents who reach retirement age are eligible to start receiving a flat-rate pension benefit based on the net minimum wage and the person's living situation.
+According to the Dutch law, the current legal retirement age is 66 years, and will be 67 years and 3 months by Jan.1, 2022.
+The General Old Age Pensions Act outlines that Dutch residents, who reach the retirement age are eligible to start receiving a flat-rate pension benefit based on the net minimum wage and the person’s living situation.